david0oo/fslp/README.md

 # fslp - feasible sequential linear programming: a prototypical implementation
-A prototypical implementation of the recently proposed Feaaible Sequential Linear Programming (FSLP) algorithm.
+A prototypical implementation of the recently proposed Feasible Sequential Linear Programming (FSLP) algorithm.

 ## installation on linux
 In order to use the solver you need to install the following dependencies: